 "Living in Neighborhoods" (WiN) program

-Since 1999, the municipal program "Living in Neighborhoods" (WiN), together with the federal and state urban development programs, has formed an integrated approach to a long-term, cross-departmental social urban development policy in the city of Bremen.
-The program is cross-departmental in its orientation.
+Since 1999, the municipal program “Living in Neighborhoods” (WiN) has formed an integrated approach for a long-term and cross-departmental social urban development policy in the city of Bremen, together with the federal and state urban development programs.

 Arrival in the neighborhood (AiQ)

-The AiQ advice centers provide guidance, support, and assistance to refugees who are already living in their own accommodation.
+The AiQ advice centers provide guidance, support, and assistance to refugees who are already living in their own homes.
 These centers are located in nine particularly affected neighborhoods in Bremen.
-Since 2019, their task has been to offer (referral) advice to refugees who have moved into their own apartments after their stay in transitional housing.
-In addition, AiQ staff play a vital role in networking within the neighborhoods and developing projects for and with refugees, such as language cafés and courses.
-Funding comes from the Bremen Senate's integration budget for emergency aid for the accommodation and care of refugees, as well as from the state program "Lively Neighborhoods."
-Organizationally, the AiQ staff are part of the Office for Social Services.
+Their task is to offer advice and referrals to refugees who have moved into their own accommodation after their stay in transitional housing.

 State program “Lively Neighborhoods” (LLQ)